vmware/container-service-extension/docs/cse3_1/CSE_UI_PLUGIN.md

 ## Access Control

-Tenant users cannot register/unregister Kubernetes Container Clusters UI Plugin, and they can only use the plugin once access has been granted by Service Provider.
+Tenant users cannot register/unregister Kubernetes Container Clusters UI plugin, and they can only use the plugin once access has been granted by Service Provider.
-Service Providers can enable/disable Kubernetes Container Clusters UI Plugin as well as manage access contorl to the plugin.
+Service Providers can enable/disable Kubernetes Container Clusters UI plugin as well as manage access contorl to the plugin.

 ## Enable/Disable plugin

-On `Customize Portal` page, select `Container UI Plugin`, and click on the `ENABLE` or `DISABLE` button.
+On `Customize Portal` page, select `Container UI plugin`, and click on the `ENABLE` or `DISABLE` button.
 Disabling the plugin will make the plugin inaccessible for both providers and tenants

 ## Access control for tenants

-On `Customize Portal` page, select `Container UI Plugin`, and click on the `PUBLISH` button. .
+On `Customize Portal` page, select `Container UI plugin`, and click on the `PUBLISH` button. .
 In the wizard, customize the scope to publish to.
 To remove plugin access from specific tenants, un-select them from the scope and click publish.

 ---